Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 #### Background

-With the design of MONAI Deploy, the MWM does not interface with HIS/RIS directly but rather, through the Informatics Gateway (a data ingestion service).
+With the design of MONAI Deploy, the MWM does not interface with HIS/RIS directly but rather, through the Informatics Gateway (a data ingestion & export service).
 Therefore, APIs must be provided to interface any data ingestion services.
 This also allows the users of the platform to extend these APIs to interface their systems using different messaging protocols.

 #### Verification Strategy